-For online security reasons, avoid setting up WordPress sites with the username “admin”.
+For security reasons, avoid creating WordPress sites with the user name “admin”.

-This is the default installation user name for WordPress and one of the first vulnerable areas of website security hackers look for when attempting to break into the WordPress CMS.
+This is the default installation username for WordPress and one of the leading causes of brute force attacks on WordPress sites.

-In this tutorial, you will learn how to change the WordPress admin username from ‘admin’ to a more secure username.
+In this step-by-step tutorial, we’ll show you how to change your admin user name in WordPress from ‘admin’ to a more secure username.

-Typically, in all new WordPress site installations, the first user is also the website administrator.
+By default, on a new WordPress website installation, the first registered user is also the site administrator.

-The default WordPress user name admin is not recommended, as it can out your site at risk of being attacked by hackers or bots …
+Having the default WordPress user name admin is not recommended, as it puts your site at risk …

-Let’s change your WordPress admin user name from ‘admin’ to a more secure user name.
+Let’s change the WordPress admin user name to a more secure user name.

-There are several ways to access your “Profile” section inside your site admin area:
+There are several ways to access your “Profile” section after logging into your admin area:

-Or, select Edit My Profile from the “Howdy, User” menu at the top-right hand corner of your Dashboard …
+Or, select Edit My Profile from the “Howdy, User” menu near the top-right hand corner of your admin area …

-You can also visit your “Profile” page by selecting Users > Your Profile from the admin sidebar menu.
+You can also go to your “Profile” screen by selecting Users > Your Profile from your admin menu.

 Change Admin Username By Creating A New Admin User

-If your WordPress user name is “admin,” here’s the easiest way to change this without going into your server and editing your server files or your WordPress database:
+If your WordPress username is “admin,” here’s the easiest way to change your user name without going into your server:

-Next, create a different user name, and assign the new user the role of “Administrator”.
-Save your changes to update your settings …
+Next, create a better username, and assign your new user account the role of “Administrator”.
+Remember to save your changes to update your settings …

 Log out of your WordPress admin area …